 You should arrive in Lanquin anywhere between 5-7pm depending on traffic and how crazy your bus driver is…

-Or get your bag and get away from the madness and find somewhere you can get a beer until it calms down and then go for a walk and find somewhere.
+Or my favorite option get your bag and get away from the madness and find somewhere you can get a beer until it calms down.
+Then go for a walk and find somewhere.
 Be warned though most of the accommodation is a bit of a walk.

 If you want some peace and quiet and to enjoy relaxing by the river and great food then I would recommend El Retiro.
 This is where I stayed for 2 nights in a 6 bed AC dorm.
 It cost me 75Q per night and if you book a tour with them you get the 3rd night for free…do make sure you ask about this when you check in though.